Dok2

 Lee Joon-kyung (born March 28, 1990) better known by his stage name Dok2 (pronounced as Dokki), is a South Korean rapper, record producer and co-founder of now-defunct Illionaire Records.

 Biography

 Early life

 Dok2's mother is Korean, and his father is of Filipino and Spanish descent.

-While media outlets reported in 2014 that he is a first cousin of Nicole Scherzinger, an American singer formerly of the girl group the Pussycat Dolls, Dok2 said in a 2015 interview, "The report about me being first cousins with Nicole Scherzinger is wrong.
+Media outlets reported in 2014 that he is a first cousin of Nicole Scherzinger, American singer and member of The Pussycat Dolls.
+Dok2 stated in a 2015 interview, "The report about me being first cousins with Nicole Scherzinger is wrong.
 We share the same blood, but the relationship is complicated.
 I haven't even met her."